bradwestness/bradwestness.github.io/_posts/2020/2020-02-24-smart-thermostat-home-away-with-ifttt.md

 ## Creating a Windows Service

+IFTTT has an app that you can also set up to trigger IFTTT applets when your device connects or disconnects to a certain Wifi SSID, however that would trigger the app when *one* device connects or disconnects from the home network, and I wanted to only trigger away when *all* of a set of devices are gone, and trigger home as soona s *any* of them are present.
+Plus, that required running an app at all times on all the devices again.

-So, I had my code to check for an IP address on the network, and my IFTTT applets set up, now I just needed to create and install a Windows service on my Plex server to periodically check for the IP addresses on the network and e-mail IFTTT when the home/away status changes.
+I had my code to check for an IP address on the network, and my IFTTT applets set up, now I just needed to create and install a Windows service on my Plex server to periodically check for the IP addresses on the network and e-mail IFTTT when the home/away status changes.

 [This tutorial](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/walkthrough-creating-a-windows-service-application-in-the-component-designer) on the Microsoft Docs site was extremely valuable in walking through the process of creating and installing a Windows Service with C#.